Run-time Database Configuration¶

 The following configuration options control various mongod behaviors for diagnostic purposes.
 The following settings have default values that tuned for general production purposes:

-slowms = 50 profile = 3 verbose = true diaglog = 3 objcheck = true cpu = true
+slowms = 50 profile = 3 verbose = true objcheck = true cpu = true

 Use the base configuration and add these options if you are experiencing some unknown issue or performance problem as needed:

-verbose enables a verbose logging mode that modifies mongod output and increases logging to include a greater number of events.
+- verbose controls the amount of logging output that mongod write to the log.
 Only use this option if you are experiencing an issue that is not reflected in the normal logging level.
-If you require additional verbosity, consider the following options: